Agentic Commerce: The Mandatory Schema for AI Transactions

 Mandatory Schema Requirements

-If you miss these fields, the AI assigns your store a "High Friction" score and routes the sale to a competitor with transparent data.
+If you miss these fields, the AI assigns your store a "high friction" score and routes the sale to a competitor with transparent data.

 Trusted Sources & Official Documentation